-A: From June 1 - July 31, there is no restriction on how many days the coaching staff may coach their team.
+A: From the end of the school season - July 31, a coaching staff is limited to a maximum of 13 coaching days, if they are working with 6 or more athletes at one time.
+If there are 6 athletes or less present, it does not have to count as 1 of their 13 coaching days.
 These guidelines should be established by the school Athletic Department.
 Please keep in mind the intent of the summer is to provide the athletes a break.